 The second year is spent on the UW urology service, the pediatric urology service, and the VA service.
 The UW urology service consists of rotations on both the benign disease/conditions service and the UW Consult service.
 Rotations consist of time spent in Urology clinic, the operating room, and on the inpatient service.
 The surgical emphasis is on endoscopic and open surgical skills that progress with a graded level of responsibility.
 You will rotate every two months with emphasis on pediatrics (four months), benign urologic disease and conditions and consults (two months each), and VA urology (four months).

 During your fifth year, the emphasis is on major operative urologic cases as the Chief Resident.
-The year, again, is divided into three-month rotations, alternating between UW Hospital, oncology and benign rotations, and St. Mary’s Hospital.
+The year, again, is divided into two-month rotations, alternating between UW Hospital, oncology and benign rotations and UW Chief of Service rotations.